scullxbones/pekko-persistence-mongo/README.md

 `pekko.contrib.persistence.mongodb.MongoTimer` and `pekko.contrib.persistence.mongodb.MongoHistogram`.

-To make pekko-persistence-mongo use your `pekko.contrib.persistence.mongodb.MetricsBuilder` implementation you need to specify the property: `pekko.contrib.persistence.mongodb.mongo.metrics-builder.class` with the full qualified class name of your implementation of `pekko.contrib.persistence.mongodb.MetricsBuilder`.
+To make pekko-persistence-mongo use your `pekko.contrib.persistence.mongodb.MetricsBuilder` implementation you need to specify the property: `pekko.contrib.persistence.mongodb.driver.mongo.metrics-builder.class` with the full qualified class name of your implementation of `pekko.contrib.persistence.mongodb.MetricsBuilder`.

 #### Future plans?